 Zizhang asked: “Can we predict the future ten generations from now?”
-The Master said: “The Yin dynasty adopted the rites of the Xia dynasty; we know what was dropped and what was added.
-The Zhou dynasty borrowed from the rites of the Yin dynasty: we know what was dropped and what was added.
-If the Zhou dynasty has successors, we know what they will be like, even a hundred generations from now.”
+Confucius said: “The Yin Dynasty adopted the rites of the Xia Dynasty; we know what was dropped and what was added.
+The Zhou Dynasty borrowed from the rites of the Yin Dynasty: we know what was dropped and what was added.
+If the Zhou Dynasty has successors, we know what they will be like, even a hundred generations from now.”

 How to manage continuity and change?
 This is a key challenge for any leader.
 What elements do you need to add to your organization so that it’s ready to meet the challenges of the future?
 What elements do you need to drop that are holding it back?
 Perhaps most important, what are the core values you need to retain to ensure its long-term resilience?
 Without such an anchor, your organization will undoubtedly veer off course and crash into the rocks.

 The Xia, Yin, and Zhou were the first three dynasties recorded in Chinese history.
 The Xia Dynasty dates from between 2070 and 1600 BCE; the Yin or Shang Dynasty ran from 1600 to 1046 BCE; and the Zhou Dynasty stretched from 1045 and 220 BCE.
 Much of the Zhou Dynasty was characterized by periods of extreme instability during the Spring and Autumn and Warring States periods, which took place from 722- 481 BCE and 403 – 221 BCE respectively.

 Confucius lived during the latter part of the Spring and Autumn Period from 551 to 479 BCE.
 He dreamed of bringing order to the chaos around him by reviving the values and traditions of the past in the same way that his hero the Duke of Zhou laid the foundations for the consolidation of Zhou Dynasty five hundred years before him.